outaagunga/documentation/strategy-forex.md

 3. **Price Location**

-   * Candle close is within ATRDistance × ATR of the Upper Bollinger Band SD1 AND the entry candle range, defined as (High − Low) of the entry bar, is not greater than Z × ATR (e.g. Z ≤ 1.2)
+   * Candle close is within ATRDistance × ATR of the Lower Bollinger Band SD1 AND the entry candle range, defined as (High − Low) of the entry bar, is not greater than Z × ATR (e.g. Z ≤ 1.2)
    * Price continues to close within ATRDistance × ATR of the Lower Band SD1
 4. **Momentum Confirmation**